Good Old Mac N Cheese

 To minimize the cooking time on the trail, I cooked the pasta in advance and then dehydrated it.
 For sauce I used whole milk powder (Nido), ghee, flour and freeze dried Cheddar cheese that has been ground in a coffee grinder into a powder.
 As a result, I’ve got silky smooth Macaroni and Cheese.

-Mix milk powder, cheese and flour in a small-sized zip lock bag.
+Mix heavy cream powder, cheese powder and cornstarch in a small-sized zip lock bag.

 Pack the remaining ingredients separately.